-Three construction projects aimed at enhancing student life were ongoing in 2014: the Physical Activity and Wellness (PAW) Centre, an 111,000-square-foot recreation facility featuring a campus fitness centre and a world-class climbing centre; a new 282-bed women's residence for St Joseph's College; and extensive renovations to the Students' Union Building to expand study and social space, and promote involvement in volunteer and student group activities.
+Four construction projects aimed at enhancing student life were completed in 2015: the Physical Activity and Wellness (PAW) Centre, an 111,000-square-foot recreation facility featuring a campus fitness centre and a world-class climbing centre; a new 282-bed women's residence for St Joseph's College; extensive renovations to the Students' Union Building to expand study and social space, and promote involvement in volunteer and student group activities; and an interior overhaul to the iconic Founders' Hall at Augustana Campus, to provide a single space for services aimed at widening the student experience.

-The University also expanded its digital learning presence worldwide with the launch of its first-ever massive open online course, DINO 101, in September 2013.
-A second online course, Understanding Video Games, was launched in September 2014.
+The University also expanded its digital learning presence worldwide with the launch of its first-ever massive open online course, Dino 101, in September 2013.
+A second online course, Understanding Video Games, was launched in September 2014, and an online specialization in software product management followed in 2015.

 An important factor supporting the campus vitality of recent years has been the growth in private philanthropy.
 In August 2000 the University successfully completed the largest fund development campaign in its history, raising \$195 million from private donors.
 In 2004 the University officially launched an even more ambitious campaign.
 That initiative, which raised nearly \$582 million to support the work of the University, culminated in 2008, the year in which the University celebrated 100 years of service to the province and people of Alberta.
 In 2012, a year in which the University saw the highest enrolment in its history with more than 39,000 students, a record number of alumni contributed to an all-time high of \$162.7 million in philanthropic support.
 In 2013, the University had a record number of donors overall and the highest number of alumni donors since 2007.
 In addition to contributing as donors, alumni are contributing to their communities, with more than 77 percent volunteering locally and 17 percent volunteering outside Canada.
 In 2014, the University reached a major milestone as its endowment fund surpassed \$1 billion.
+Two more milestones happened in 2015: the Alumni Association commemorated its centenary by donating a bronze sculpture entitled The Visionaries as the centrepiece of the new President's Circle in the heart of North Campus, and the University welcomed its 13th president and vice-chancellor, David Turpin.
 More than ever, the students, faculty, staff, and alumni of the University of Alberta are fulfilling the promise of uplifting the whole people, enriching the communities in which they live, and making diverse contributions felt well beyond the borders of the province where the University first opened its doors in 1908.

-241.2 University Traditions
+University Traditions